 - Partnerships.
 OmiseGO has secured a number of important corporate partnerships that could drive its adoption moving forward.
-These include agreements with Global Brain and Thai financial institution Krungsri Finnovate, while OmiseGO’s parent company, Omise, also has partnerships with several other companies.
+These include agreements with Global Brain and Thai financial institution Krungsri Finnovate, while OmiseGO’s parent company Omise also has partnerships with several other companies.

 - Omise.
 Speaking of OMG’s parent company, Omise is a Bangkok-based payment services company operating in Thailand, Japan, Singapore and Indonesia.
 As a result, OmiseGO can access its parent company’s payment gateways, credit cards, real-time transaction settlement and a range of other features.

 - Potential Stripe integration.
-In a January 2018 blog post, payment platform Stripe labeled OmiseGO an “ambitious and clever proposal”.
+In a January 2018 blog post, payment platform Stripe labelled OmiseGO an “ambitious and clever proposal”.
 This announcement saw the price of OMG jump more than 25% in the following 36 hours.

 - Advisers.
-The list of advisers to the OmiseGO project is an impressive one and includes Ethereum Co-Founders Vitalik Buterin and Gavin Wood, as well as Lightning Network co-author Joseph Poon.
+The list of advisers to the OmiseGO project is an impressive one and includes Ethereum co-founders Vitalik Buterin and Gavin Wood, as well as Lightning Network co-author Joseph Poon.